Blacksmoke16/oq/README.md

 ### From Source:

 If building from source, `jq` will need to be installed separately.
-Instructions & downloads can be found in the [official documentation](https://stedolan.github.io/jq/).
+Installation instructions can be found in the [official documentation](https://stedolan.github.io/jq/).

 Requires Crystal to be installed, see the [installation documentation](https://crystal-lang.org/reference/installation/).